Darshan I/O profiler¶

 Tip

-Opting out of darshan¶
+Opting Out of Darshan¶

-module and rebuilding your application.
+and rebuilding your application.
 We believe darshan to be stable for most applications at NERSC, but we invite users to contact us if they experience any problems, via the online help desk.

 If you're not using the Cray compiler wrappers or want to compile a statically-linked non-MPI application refer to the official Darshan documentation for instructions on how to generate Darshan-capable compiler wrappers.